awsdocs/amazon-cloudfront-developer-guide/doc_source/secure-connections-supported-viewer-protocols-ciphers.md

 If you choose to [require HTTPS between CloudFront and your origin](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOriginProtocolPolicy), you can decided [which SSL/TLS protocol to allow](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOriginSSLProtocols) for the secure connection, and then pick any supported cipher for CloudFront \(see the following tables\) to establish an HTTPS connection to your origin\.

-CloudFront can forward HTTPS requests to the origin server by using the following ECDSA or RSA ciphers listed in this section\.
+CloudFront can forward HTTPS requests to the origin server by using the ECDSA or RSA ciphers listed in this section\.
 Your origin server must support at least one of these ciphers for CloudFront to establish an HTTPS connection to your origin\.
 To learn more about the two types of ciphers that CloudFront supports, see [ About RSA and ECDSA Ciphers](using-https-cloudfront-to-custom-origin.md#using-https-cloudfront-to-origin-about-ciphers)\.

 **Note**
 The following curves are supported for elliptic\-curve\-based ciphers:
 prime256v1
 secp384r1

+OpenSSL and IETF RFC 5246, [The Transport Layer Security \(TLS\) Protocol Version 1\.2](https://tools.ietf.org/html/rfc5246), use different names for the same ciphers\.
+The following tables map the OpenSSL name to the RFC name for each cipher\.

 **Supported RSA Ciphers**